The Vatican Tickets

 Vatican Museums' entrances

-If you enter from St. Peter’s Square, to get to the Vatican Museums, you will have to walk for about 15-20 minutes.
+If you enter from St. Peter’s Square, it will take about 15-20 minutes to walk to the Vatican Museums' entrance.

 Vatican Museums entrances explained